-The branch follows principles of community development and health promotion to enable Aboriginal Territorians to improve their own health.
+The program follows principles of community development and health promotion to enable Aboriginal Territorians to improve their own health.

 Environmental health grants

 The Indigenous environmental health grants program assists regional councils and not-for-profit organisations to improve environmental health conditions for Aboriginal communities.